StepSavvy

 We retain your personal data for as long as your account is active and as needed to provide you with the StepSavvy service.
 Specifically:

-If you delete your account, we will delete or anonymize your personal data within 30 days, except where we are required by law to retain certain information for longer periods.
+If you delete your account, we will delete or anonymize your personal data from our active systems within 30 days, and from our routine encrypted backups within an additional 6 months (after which those backups are overwritten on a rolling basis), except where we are required by law to retain certain information for longer periods.

 Please note that data previously transmitted to our third-party service providers (such as crash reports sent to Sentry, images processed by our AI analysis provider, or emails sent via Resend) is subject to those providers' respective data retention policies and may not be immediately deletable upon account deletion.
 We encourage you to review the privacy policies of our third-party providers listed in this policy.